 For a great introduction by text message, include the following elements: a greeting, a clear and concise reason for texting, a call-to-action, and of course, your contact details.

-Veer towards a friendly and conversational tone rather than official and formal.
-Don't forget to personalise your text message with the recipient's name to make an impression and add familiarity.
-And if you're sending SMS marketing welcome messages, consider using Verified SMS to communicate brand awareness and increase trust.
+Keep your text introduction friendly and conversational rather than official and formal.
+Don't forget to personalise your text message with the recipient's name to make a strong impact impression and add familiarity.
+And, if you're sending SMS marketing welcome messages, consider using a branded sender ID to communicate brand awareness and increase trust.

 To get started, use our text message templates to introduce yourself or your business.
-Why not try Messente's intuitive SMS platform to test your introduction message and see how it looks from a recipient's perspective.
+Why not try Messente's intuitive SMS platform to test your intro message and see how it looks from a recipient's perspective?
 Sign up for a free Messente account today.